pen-lang/pen/doc/src/references/language/syntax.md

 }
 ```

-If you want to save results of intermediate expressions and use them somewhere else, you can define variables putting their names and `=` operators in front of the expressions.
+If you want to save results of intermediate expressions for later use, you can define variables putting their names and `=` operators in front of the expressions.

 ```
 {